Mr. Gentle Mr. Cool

-Mr. Gentle Mr. Cool, subtitled A Tribute to Duke Ellington, is an album by saxophonist David "Fathead" Newman recorded in 1994 and released on Herbie Mann's Kokopelli label.
+Mr. Gentle Mr. Cool, subtitled A Tribute to Duke Ellington, is an album by American saxophonist David "Fathead" Newman recorded in 1994 and released on Herbie Mann's Kokopelli label.

 Reception

 In his review for AllMusic, Scott Yanow states "David "Fathead" Newman is in excellent form on this tasteful program of 11 Duke Ellington compositions. ...
 The music contains few real surprises (other than the utilization of both bass and piccolo bass) but swings nicely and has fine melodic solos".